-On this date, Manitobans will be trooping to the polls to elect their respective mayors or reeves and councillors.
-You may also select your school trustees on the same day.
-General municipal elections are held every four years on the fourth Wednesday of October, except in Manitoba’s resort communities (Winnipeg Beach, Dunnotar and Victoria Beach) where they are held on the fourth Friday in July (July 27 in 2018).
+General municipal elections are held every four years on the fourth Wednesday of October, except in Manitoba’s resort communities (Winnipeg Beach, Dunnotar and Victoria Beach) where they are held on the fourth Friday in July.
+The last elections was in October 2018.

-Municipal elections are a great opportunity for Manitobans to take part in building the province.
-By choosing our municipal leaders wisely, you can contribute to ensuring that the province will have a better and more progressive future.
+Municipal elections are a great opportunity for all of us Manitobans to take part in building the province.
+By choosing municipal leaders wisely, we can contribute in ensuring that the province will have a better and more progressive future.

-If you are a first time voter, here are five steps you can undertake to prepare.
-This guide will help you vote smarter and make your vote count:
+If you are a first time voter, here are five steps you can undertake so you’ll be prepared:

 Check your eligibility